comalice/fantastic-garbanzo/README.md

-# NOTE: Vibecoded using abacus.ai !!!
+# NOTE: !!!
+The code in this repo has been vibecoded using abacus.ai !!!

-# UBOM - Universal Business Object Model
+# uBOM - micro Product Lifecycle Management

+## Purpose

+Provide a configurable platform for hardare manufacturers that encapsulates PLM processes.
+Provides a robust engine for quality and change management.

+Scope: provide a web interface, serve <= 100 users simultaneously, provide low latency access to <=250 million DB records, provide appropriate CRUD UIs for workflow, change management, parts, sequences, and others as required.

-A comprehensive Product Lifecycle Management (PLM) system implementation in Go following the UBOM specification.
-This system provides a robust, scalable, and maintainable solution for managing complex business processes across the entire product lifecycle.
+A highly configurable Product Lifecycle Management (PLM) system implementation in Go.
+This system provides a robust, scalable, and maintainable solution for managing complex business processes across the entire product lifecycle with a focus on hardware manufacturing.

 ## Project Structure